plomgrading/plom/doc/source/running_a_server.rst

 -------
 Make them.
-An idealised Plom container is stateless, but the current iteration unfortunately carries some state: you should backup the container volumes for both the Plom container and the backend database.
+An idealised Plom container is stateless, but the current iteration unfortunately carries some state: you should backup the container volume of the Plom container and appropriate backups of the database.

 OrcaSequestration
 -----------------